sara-sabr/ITStrategy/_posts/en/2020-12-04-better-tech-through-micro-procurementpt2.md

 There is another challenge related to procurement policy.
 We know that flexibility exists within GC procurement policy to establish a simplified process for LDV procurements.
-However this flexibility exists because policy doesn't explicitly say it cannot be done.
+However, this flexibility exists because policy doesn't explicitly say it cannot be done.
 As a result, there is very little guidance on how to do micro-procurement within the policy documents or at the departmental level.
 The Office of the Procurement Ombudsman noted this in their [2019 Low Dollar Value Report](http://opo-boa.gc.ca/faiblevaleur-dollarvalue-eng.html) stating that "The audit found that despite adopting the Government of Canada’s contracting policies, TBS's internal process was not supported by a sufficiently articulated policy framework specific to LDV contracting "particularly for non-expert contracting authorities."

 Departmental procurement rules can also create barriers to establishing micro-procurement initiatives in the GC.
 Unlike policy, departmental procurement rules can vary widely from department to department.
 This is especially true of rules around credit card use.
-Policy doesn't dictate things like credit card limits and individual transaction limits but departmental rules do.
+Policy doesn't dictate things like credit card limits and individual transaction limits, but departmental rules do.
 When looking into establishing a micro-procurement initiative in the GC, a good first step would be to learn your department's rules around credit card use.

 On the IT side, in order for micro-procurement of digital work to be possible, we must break our work out into small chunks.